-- (16) Trigger Mandatory Medicare Cuts Under Pay-As-You-Go Statutory Requirements.
-If the reconciliation bill is enacted into law in its current form, and Congress takes no further action, the increase in the deficit would trigger mandatory cuts, also known as sequestration, under the Statutory Pay-As-You-Go Act of 2010.
-These cuts would total approximately \$500 billion to Medicare over 2026-2034, according to CBO.
-This would mean an automatic 4% reduction to most Medicare spending, affecting payments to hospitals, physicians, Medicare Advantage plans, and prescription drug plans.
-Some spending for low-income beneficiaries is exempt, but most Medicare spending is not.
-While Statutory PAYGO has never actually resulted in these cuts being implemented-because Congress has always acted to prevent them-the law itself does not provide for automatic waivers.
-Excluding a bill's effects from the PAYGO scorecard or waiving the cuts requires separate legislation, which in the Senate needs 60 votes.
-See Jeannie Biniek, House Reconciliation Bill Could Trigger \$500 Billion in Mandatory Medicare Cuts, KFF.ORG (May 21, 2025). - (18) Procedural Issues in the Senate; Reconsideration in the House; Conference Committee.
+Following passage of the bill by the House on May 21, 2025, the House has continued to address revisions to the bill that might violate the Byrd Rule when the bill is considered in the Senate.
 The Senate is bound by its instructions in the budget resolution which cannot be waived by majority vote.
 The Senate undoubtedly will take issue with the House's use of the current law baseline for forecasting the bill's impact on the deficit.
 Whether the Senate bill will be a "full substitute" or an amended version of the House bill is to be determined.
-Also, it is still undetermined whether there will be a markup of the tax provisions in the Senate Finance Committee.
+Senate committees are reporting their results, but there will be no markup of the tax provisions in the Senate Finance Committee.
+(That is not unprecedented for reconciliation acts; the Senate Finance Committee did not hold a markup when Democrats were in the majority and passed the American Rescue Plan in 2021 or the Inflation Reduction Act in 2022.)
 That would provide broad opportunity for input from senators (over one-fourth of the Republican senators are on the Senate Finance Committee).
-However, the Republicans only have a one-seat majority on the Senate Finance Committee (14-13, compared to the 26-19 Republican majority on the House Ways and Means Committee), "so every member of that committee has significant leverage hostage-taking powers."
-Cady Stanton, Senate Must Make Tricky Process Decision for Tax Bill Changes, TAX NOTES TODAY FEDERAL (May 27, 2025) (quoting Rohit Kumar, with PwC).
-If Senate leadership bypasses Senate committees and takes an amended bill directly to the Senate floor, Republicans hold a three-seat majority, preventing a single member from wielding the same influence.
+However, the Republicans only have a one-seat majority on the Senate Finance Committee (14-13, compared to the 26-19 Republican majority on the House Ways and Means Committee), "so every member of that committee has significant leverage - hostage-taking powers."
+Cady Stanton, Senate Must Make Tricky Process Decision for Tax Bill Changes, 187 TAX NOTES FEDERAL 1736 (June 2, 2025) (quoting Rohit Kumar, with PwC).
+If Senate leadership takes an amended bill directly to the Senate floor, Republicans hold a three-seat majority, preventing a single member from wielding the same influence.